pygame/pygame/docs/reST/ref/freetype.rst

       when drawing text.
 It produces a result simular to font.Font's bold.
 This style is only available for unrotated text.

+   .. attribute:: strength

+      | :sl:`Gets or sets the strength of the strong or wide styles`
+      | :sg:`strength -> float`

+      The amount by which a face glyph's size is enlarged for the strong or wide transformations, as a fraction of the untransformed size.
+For the wide style only the horizontal dimension is increased.
+For strong text both the horizontal and vertical dimensions are enlarged.
+A wide style of strength 1/12 is equivalent to the font.Font bold style.
+The default is 1/36.

    .. attribute:: fixed_width

       | :sl:`Gets whether the face is fixed-width`